 The Lappin and Leass (1994) anaphora resolution algorithm uses salience weights in determining the antecedent to pronominals.
-It requires as input a fully parsed sentence structure and uses hierarchy in identifying the subject, object etc. The salience weights are given in table 1.
+It requires as input a fully parsed sentence structure and uses hierarchy in identifying the subject, object etc. The salience weights are as given below (Table 2).
 This algorithm uses syntactic criteria to rule out noun phrases that cannot possibly co-refer with it.
 The antecedent is then chosen according to a ranking based on salience weights.